SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web: Experiments

-\paragraph{Challenge 1: Environment Pre-configuration.} Failures in environment pre-configuration stem from the inability to resolve system dependencies, manifesting as \textit{Startup Failures}, \textit{A2A Schema Non-compliance}, or most frequently, \textit{Unusable Skills}.
+As indicated by previous work~\cite{eliseeva2025envbench, aggarwal2026gymanything}, environment synthesis can be a challenging problem for current coding agents due to the difficulty in resolving complex system dependencies.
+In our experiment, the failure of environment synthesis manifests as Startup Failures, A2A Schema Non-compliance, or most frequently, Unusable Skills.
 These failures force agents into costly runtime troubleshooting or raw terminal usage (hand-crafting), which significantly inflates token consumption.

 This operational overhead is starkly illustrated by the \texttt{aizynthfinder} trajectory, wherein an unconfigured environment forced the agent to expend 6.5 minutes executing 22 distinct package management operations (see Appendix \ref{subsec:case1}).
-Such toolchain misalignments ultimately necessitated a disproportionate synchronization of over 150 packages merely to resolve a single dependency, underscoring the severity of the debugging loop.
+Such toolchain misalignments ultimately necessitated a disproportionate synchronization of more than 150 packages merely to resolve a single dependency, underscoring the severity of the debugging loop.